FortinetCloudCSE/advanced-routing-sdwan-azure/content/01GettingStarted/Task3.md

 ---
-title: "Task 3 - No VNET accesss"
+title: "Task 3 - Confirm no access between VNETS"
-menuTitle: "Confirm no access between VNETS"
+menuTitle: "No VNET accesss"
 weight: 10
 ---

-## Task 2 Check to make sure there is no traffic between VNETS
+## Check to make sure there is no traffic between VNETS

 1. hub1spoke1-vnet with address space 192.168.1.0/24 and hub1spoke2-vnet with address space 172.16.1.0/24 have already been deployed.